hapijs/joi/API.md

 #### `any.valid(...values)` - aliases: `equal`

 Adds the provided values into the allowed values list and marks them as the only valid values allowed where:
 - `values` - one or more allowed values which can be of any type and will be matched against the validated value before applying any other rules.
 Supports [references](#refkey-options).
+If the first value is [`Joi.override`](#override), will override any previously set values.
+If the only value is [`Joi.override`](#override), will also remove the `only` flag from the schema.

 ```js
 const schema = {